Gonzalo P. Curiel: Federal judicial service

-On November 10, 2011, President Barack Obama nominated Curiel to serve as a judge on the United States District Court for the Southern District of California.
+On November 10, 2011, President Barack Obama nominated Curiel to serve as a United States district judge of the United States District Court for the Southern District of California.
 He replaced Judge Thomas J. Whelan, who had taken senior status.
 Curiel was rated "well qualified" by a substantial majority of the American Bar Association's Standing Committee on the Federal Judiciary, which evaluates federal judicial nominees.

 Curiel received a hearing before the Senate Judiciary Committee on March 28, 2012, which reported his nomination to the Senate on April 26, 2012, by voice vote.
 In the early hours of September 22, 2012, on what was officially still the legislative day of September 21, the Senate confirmed Curiel by voice vote.
 He received his commission on October 1, 2012.
+He assumed senior status on September 7, 2023.

 Trump University lawsuits

 In February 2014, Curiel certified Tarla Makaeff v.
 Trump University as a class action case that alleged Trump University was "a basically fraudulent endeavor", and he accepted residents of three states as members of that class.
 In October 2014, Curiel certified Cohen v.
 Trump as another national class action against then-entrepreneur Donald Trump.
 In March 2016, Curiel allowed Makaeff to withdraw her name from the first lawsuit, and the case was retitled Low v.
 Trump University.

 In May 2016, Curiel granted a request by The Washington Post for public release of certain Trump University documents and depositions that had been filed in the case.
 Curiel scheduled a trial to begin in the Low case on November 28, 2016, in San Diego.
 He had planned to start the trial in the summer of 2016, but postponed it until after the 2016 Presidential election because of concerns that jurors would be affected by a "media frenzy" if the trial took place before the election.

 In November 2016, after Trump had been elected president, his attorneys asked that the case be delayed until after Trump's inauguration, set for January 20, 2017.
 Curiel denied the request but urged the parties to pursue a settlement, and recruited District Judge Jeffrey T. Miller to facilitate settlement talks.
 On November 18 a $25 million settlement of all three pending cases (Curiel's two class-action suits plus a suit filed by the attorney general of New York) was announced and was certified by Curiel.
 Implementation of the settlement was delayed because one individual claimant wished to pursue a separate lawsuit.
 A district court and an appeals court rejected that individual's claim, and Curiel finalized the settlement in April 2018.
 Former students can now get a refund of up to 90% of the money they spent on courses.